vrahadraizada/vrahadraizada/README.md

 **About Me:**

 - 🎓 I have completed BCA in 2017.
-- 🌱 I’m currently learning Firebase and Git.
+- 🌱 I’m currently learning React js and Node js.
-- 😄 2021 Goal: To be best Flutter Developer
+- 😄 2023 Goal: To be best Fullstack Developer
 - 🤔 I’m looking to collaborate on Open-source Projects.
-- 💬 Ask me anything about Flutter | Javascript or any tech stuff.
+- 💬 Ask me anything about Javascript | React or any tech stuff.
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I am not funny, but I want to be.
 - 💻 Passionate about technologies and it's market and business impacts.